Welcome to gardening at Kilmorie Primary School. We have a wide range of gardens and the children are actively involved in keeping them looking good.

 Wildlife in Kilmorie Gardens

-This year we have seen a wide variety of wildlife in our gardens, the most exciting were the birds nesting in our bird box in the Wild Garden.
+We come across a wide variety of wildlife in our gardens, the most exciting were the birds nesting in our bird box in the Wild Garden.

 Included here are some photos of children with the wildlife.